 Conversational and friendly.
 The more formal, the less the prospect feels like they can relate to you.
 When you write to them as a friend, they don’t feel like they’re being sold.
 You want the prospect to feel comfortable and trust you to solve their problems.

-How do you personalize an email, except for the name?
+How do you personalize an email?

 At CIENCE, we use a magical personalization engine that we created to take essential data from different buckets, which our research team will find.
 It’s significant for the prospect to understand that you know more than just their name, company and job title.